E-scooters and personal mobility devices

 Buses

-• a dividing line or median strip.
+• a dividing line or median strip;

-• a speed limit over 50 km/h.
+• a speed limit over 50 km/h; and

-• a one-way road with more than 1 marked lane
+• a one-way road with more than 1 marked lane.

 Do not use the part of a separated footpath designated for pedestrians (keep to the side for cyclists).
 Keep left and give way to pedestrians.